 How serious is the problem of parental substance abuse?

-The Substance Abuse and Mental Health Services Administration estimates that about 1 in 8 minor children in America live in a household where at least one parent has had a SUD within the past year.
+The Substance Abuse and Mental Health Services Administration estimates that about 1 in 8 minor children in America lives in a household where at least one parent has had a SUD within the past year.
 That equates to nearly nine million children.

 Substance abuse by a parent can also affect a child’s adult behaviors and relationships.
 Children of alcoholics or addicts (COA) are: